-TH 101 God and the Human Condition (3) (To be taken only by students entering before summer 2011.)
-Reflects on the religious dimension of human experience, explores the nature and function of religion, addresses the issues of God, salvation, evil, ritual, scriptures and community in major religious traditions.
+TH 101 God and the Human Condition (3)(To be taken only by students entering before summer 2011.)
+Reflects on the religious dimension of human experience, explores the nature and function of religion, addresses the issues of and function of religion, addresses the issues of God, salvation, evil, ritual, scriptures and community in major religious traditions.